Ep.8: Mine Hunting

 Ruben Schmidt killed her.

-Reuben Schmidt came down and picked her up and took her to grandma's house.
+Ruben Schmidt came down and picked her up. and took her to grandma's house.

 Bullshit.